Vegetable pulao, or sabzi pulao, is a common rice dish served throughout India, particularly where there was a Mughlai influence.

 - Wash the rice in several changes of water to remove excess starch.
 Cover rice with cold water and soak for 30 minutes.

 - Heat the oil in a saucepan on medium heat.
-Once hot, add the cumin seeds and fry for one minute, or until they sizzle.
+Once hot, add the cumin seeds, cassia, cloves, peppercorns, cardamom and bay leaf.
+Fry for one minute, or until they sizzle.

-- Add the onions and fry, stirring continuously for five minutes, or until onions soften and become translucent, but without colouring.
+- Add the onions and sprinkle with the salt.
+Fry, stirring continuously for about seven minutes, or until onions soften and become translucent, but without colouring.

-- Add ginger, garlic and green chillies.
+- Add the ginger, garlic and green chillies.
 Mix well and fry, stirring continuously for one minute.

 - Add the tomato, carrot, beans, peas and cauliflower.
 Mix gently, to not break up the cauliflower.
 Ensure vegetables are well coated in the masala.
 Fry for one minute, stirring gently.

-- Add the salt, garam masala and lemon juice and mix well, but gently.
+- Add the garam masala and lemon juice and mix well, but gently.

 - Drain the rice well, and add to the vegetables.
 Stir gently to combine, and fry for two minutes, stirring frequently, but being cautious not the break up the vegetables.